RobertsLab/Paper-DNR-Geoduck-Proteomics/notebooks/SRM/00-Create-Skyline-Project.md

 Here's a quick and easy way to make a Skyline project file to analyze your SRM data in Skyline, leveraging work already done in the DIA analysis step.
 IMPORTANT NOTE: Use **Skyline Daily**, as opposed to Skyline.
 The Daily version automatically updates when the developers push changes.
 If you try to open a project in Sklyine that was created in the Daily version it likely won't work.

-### Open Skyline daily project files that house your PRTC peptides and your targeted proteins.
+### Step 1: Open Skyline daily project files that house your PRTC peptides and your targeted proteins.

 #### Open the PRTC Skyline Daily file used in the DIA analysis:
 ![01](https://github.com/RobertsLab/Paper-DNR-Geoduck-Proteomics/blob/master/images/SRM-Skyline-Project-01.PNG?raw=true)